onealexharms/painscale/mentalpainscale.md

 ### Insight
 I can name the feelings.
 I can tie them to some unmet-need sense I'm experiencing.
 ### Coping
-I can spend time noticing the need, appreciating the beauty it represents.
+Living with my emotions feels natural and easy.
 ### Functioning
 I can do what I like.
-I'm not easily annoyed.
+I'm resilient, not easily stressed, accepting of change.
 ### Openness
 I'm able to find options I like.
 I don't feel constricted.